Roe v. Romney/Ryan

 In 1973, thanks to our feminist foremothers, we succeeded in making abortion fully accessible in all states in the epic Supreme Court battle that was Roe vs. Wade.
 We have had this luxury for only 39 years.
 Through these years we have fought tooth and nail to maintain the verdict that is still one of the most controversial Supreme Court decisions.
 As modern women, we should be able to take advantage of all that we have gained over the course of time.
 How dare Romney and Ryan try to take away such a right from us.
 If they take abortion away, who knows what else they will try to steal from women.
 There are still many countries where abortion is illegal (and it should be noted that abortion rates are actually higher in those countries).
 We need to fight for our abortion rights not just for ourselves, but also for the women who do not currently have access to abortion because it is something we all deserve.
 No one should be able to take it away.

-More articles in WMC FBomb by Category: Education, Feminism, Politics, Violence against women
+More articles by Category: Education, Feminism, Politics, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Rape, Abortion, Sex education, Reproductive rights, High school, Elections, Sexualized violence
+More articles by Tag: Activism and advocacy, Rape, Abortion, Sex education, Reproductive rights, High school, Elections, Sexualized violence